-Since 1985, Krieg DeVault’s ESOP Practice, which is part of the Firm’s Employee Benefits and Executive Compensation Practice Group, has structured over 500 ESOP transactions throughout the United States for private and public companies.
-Our ESOP transactions vary in size up to $1.3 Billion.
+Since 1985, Krieg DeVault’s ESOP Practice, which is part of the Firm’s Employee Benefits Practice Group, has structured over 500 ESOP transactions throughout the United States for private and public companies.
+Our ESOP transactions vary in size up to $1.7 Billion.

 ESOPs are popular for a number of reasons, including their flexibility as a source of liquidity for shareholders without the loss of control over governance or management that or the loss of a company’s unique culture that comes with the sale to a third party.
 Used properly, they are an intricate tool of corporate finance.
 Likewise, ESOPs can be particularly useful in financing acquisitions, “going private” transactions and spin-offs of subsidiaries.